Open-Source-Tools/.github/profile/README.md

 ## Support and Donate

-1. Support this project by becoming stargazer of this project.
+1. Support us by following Open Society.
 2. Buy me a coffee.

     | Librepay | Ko-Fi |